Blazers win fifth straight, beat Jazz 105-98 - WHIZ News

 Portland weathered the surge and chipped away at Utah’s lead until overtaking the Jazz in the second quarter.
 The Trail Blazers hit nine of their first 12 shots to open the quarter and scored on four straight possessions, culminating in a 3-pointer from Norman Powell, to take a 49-46 lead.

+“We got down early on the road and kept our composure,” Portland coach Terry Stotts said.
+“We kept competing, found a way to make it close in the first quarter.”

 McCollum played the largest part in sparking Portland’s offense during the second quarter.
-He made six baskets – capped by a halftime buzzer-beating jumper – and totaled 13 points in the quarter.
+He made six baskets and totaled 13 points in the quarter.

 TIP INS